byu-cpe/ComputingBootCamp/website/_pages/schedule.md

 ## FPGA Track

+<span style="color:red">For those from other institutions that would like to attend via Zoom webinar, please use link above.</span>

 | Date                                | Topic                                 | Speaker               | Followup Activity
 |-------------------------------------|---------------------|-----------------|-------------------------------------------------------------------
 | Wed, Jun 1 <br /> (**Live Talk**)   | FPGA Overview                         | Goeders